kauwelab/PolyRiskScore/static/downloadables/docs/index.rst

 Super Population (-p)
 """""""""""""""""""""
-The super population of samples in the input file.
+The prefered super population to use for linkage-disequilibrium clumping.
+If a study has no super population attached to it or more than one super population, the tool will use this super population to determine which super population to use.
 These are the five super populations from the 1000 genomes project

 * AFR - African
 * AMR - American